 They retain all the friendliness and affection of the Pug, but also the independence and activeness of Shiba Inus.
 Because Shibas were bred to hunt, it’s possible they’ll have prey-instincts that require socialization to keep in check.

 The only downside is the shedding.
-Both parent breeds are heavy-shedding dogs and the Pug Shiba is no different.
-However, they do get along with with others and require moderate amounts of exercise.
+Both parent breeds are heavy-shedding dogs and the Pug Shiba is likely to be the same.
+However, they do get along with with others and require moderate amounts of exercise to thrive.

 The hybrid of the American Rat Terrier and Pug is the adorable Puggat.
 Small and playful, this mix is full of vibrant energy and optimism.
 Although Rat Terriers were originally bred to hunt rats, the Pug side adds the perfect balance.